-A collaboration between the College of Arts and Sciences and Fletcher Technical Community College is developing a "+2" program in Criminal Justice at Nicholls.
-The program will be designed to seamlessly transition graduates of the A.S. program in Criminal Justice at Fletcher into a twoyear junior and senior level curriculum at Nicholls that will earn students the Bachelor of Science in Criminal Justice.
+The College of Arts and Sciences and Fletcher Technical Community College continues development of a "+2" program in Criminal Justice.
+The program will be designed to seamlessly transition graduates of the A.S. program in Criminal Justice at Fletcher into a two-year junior and senior level curriculum at Nicholls that will earn students the Bachelor of Science in Criminal Justice.

-The College of Business is working with Delgado in New Orleans on an articulation agreement.
+The College of Business has implemented articulation agreements with the Business and Technology Division of Delgado Community College and the Business Technology Division of Elaine P. Nunez Community College.
 Delgado has approximately 750 students in its two year program in business.
 Many of these students go on to complete four degree programs in business.
-Given Nicholls close proximity with New Orleans, and the new online degree in general business, this should prove to be a very successful partnership.
+Given Nicholls close proximity with New Orleans, and the new online degree in general business, these should prove to be very successful partnerships.